 First up, John Randall York and I will soon be publishing a short, 8,500-word book called Magic Things.
 It’s a pairing of two new short stories, both heavily illustrated by John, along with an afterword.
 It came about after I finally finished a story called “Applause,” which had been percolating for years, but needed that time to come together.
 After reading through it and editing it, I realized “Applause” and the title story, “Magic Things,” made a good match.
 I sent them on to John, and the project was born.

-As it stands now, the stories are completely polished.
+As it stands now, the stories are more or less polished.
 Also, John has already completed five interior illustrations (out of a projected ten or so), and is at work on the final cover, which (in my humble opinion) already looks beautiful.
 His work never ceases to amaze me.
 This will mark our eighth collaboration in 12 years, and I couldn’t be happier or more grateful for the forces that brought us together.
 It’s hard to believe we have yet to meet in person, but that certainly hasn’t slowed our collaborations down.
 Below is one of John’s finished pieces for it as a small teaser.

 If all goes well, the book will be out in October or November…our projects tend to find their own timeframes, since rushing invariably equals sloppiness and poor quality.
 But considering how far along we already are, that seems a reasonable estimate.
-It will be published as an inexpensive paperback, and also as a permanently free Kindle e-book.
+It will be published as an inexpensive paperback, and also as a $.99 Kindle e-book.

 Beyond that, I finally feel comfortable stating that the third Uncanny Chronicles book has now found its legs.
 Writing each Uncanny book is basically like fitting pieces of a jigsaw puzzle together – but I also have to create the pieces.
 I’ve now created enough for this one that the basic overall picture is coming into firm focus, so I’ll be able to knock out the rest then finish arranging them.
 That will mark the completion of the rough draft.
 Then I’ll have to rearrange how some of them fit together, editing as I go – and once that’s done, the second draft will be too.